 Jewelry Care & Information

-Clean your jewelry before it becomes badly tarnished.
+Clean your handmade jewelry before it becomes badly tarnished or dirty.

 It is much easier to remove tarnish and soil when it is minimal, so be sure to take regular care of your jewelry.
-The longer you go between cleanings the harder it is to restore it to its original luster.
+The longer you go between cleanings the harder it is to restore your jewelry to its original luster.

 Always remove your jewelry before using any product that contains bleach, ammonia, alcohol, citrus juice, salt, detergent or turpentine.

 Avoid wearing your jewelry while swimming in chlorinated or salt water.
 Prolonged soaking in water can loosen stones in their settings and damage porous stones like turquoise.
-Remove your jewelry before bathing.
+You should also remove your jewelry before bathing.

 Ultrasonic cleaners can damage your stones.

 Only the hardest stones like diamonds can be cleaned this way.
 Pearls, shells, coral, turquoise, opal, lapis and many other stones can be permanently changed and can even break into pieces with this type of jewelry cleaner.

 Store your jewelry in the proper manner.

 Avoid storing your sterling silver in the open air.
-It is much better to store it in a jewelry box or zip lock bag to keep the air out.
-Protect your jewelry when traveling by wrapping your pieces in tissue to avoid scratches and breakage.
+It is much better to store it in a jewelry box or zip-lock bag to keep the air out.
+Protect your jewelry when traveling by wrapping your pieces in tissue to avoid scratches and breakage in your luggage.

-Check for loose stones or parts and have them repaired right away so as not to loose any stones or parts.
+Check for loose stones or parts and have them repaired right away so as not to lose any stones or parts.